|

 wouldnt care.
 It is time to be thankful, even in your sorrow.
 But that,

 like faith and love, is a decision that goes far beyond mere feeling.
+Remember, we start eternity now.
+If we

 put limitations on faith, hope, thanksgiving, or love, we cut ourselves off from their